 TLC Counselling does not provide reports I can, however, provide evidence of a attendance of the sessions, this must be agreed before the counselling commences.
 Brief confidential notes about sessions are kept to summarise session content, but these are not personally identifiable and are only used as a tool to help keep track of session themes/content.
 Information about data protection and con...

 I really think I need some advice, will the counsellor tell me what to do?

 The counselling aim is to help you draw on your inner resources and find your solutions.
 I will guide you on your counselling journey by giving you information if this is appropriate, but you will not be told what to do.

 Heard a lot about Cognitive Behaviour Therapy (CBT) and someone suggested to me it might be useful – so what is it?

-What professional codes do you follow?
+What are the counselling professional codes of ethics I follow?

 As a professional member of the British Association of Counselling and Psychotherapists (BACP), I adhere to the BACP ethical framework and codes of practice.
 Alongside, being a registered member of the Information Commissioner’s Office (ICO), in compliance with the General Data Protection Regulation (GDPR) 2018.